 These first-run movies will be shown on select Saturdays at 10:30, locally at Crosswoods and Pickerington.
 To purchase tickets, click on the movie poster on the website and choose the locations and the Reel Movies for Real Needs showing (always at 10:30).

 Gateway Film Center wants to make it easier for families and individuals with autism and developmental disabilities to enjoy a trip to the movies with Sensory-Friendly Films.

 Screenings are played at a lower volume and the lights are kept up.
 It’s an inclusive environment that encourages expression and prohibits “shushing”.
 Tickets to the screenings are free and are presented in conjunction with The Ohio State University Nisonger Center.

 On the 3rd Saturday of each month, The Strand Theatre provides showings for children, families, and adults in the community who may benefit from an alternative movie experience, such as patrons on the autism spectrum or those living with other special needs.
 Lights are up, sound is down, and singing dancing, and movement are welcome.
 Closed Captioning and Assisted-Listening Devices are available.
 Tickets can be purchased at the Strand Theatre Box Office.
 The Box Office opens 30 minutes prior to the first show time daily.

-- The Grinch: Saturday, December 21st at 10am.
+- Frozen II, January 18 at 10am.
 Doors open at 9:30am.
 Free small popcorn and free canned beverage provided by the Autism Society of Central Ohio.
-After the show, kids can have a free photo taken with Sensitive Santa!
-See FB details here.
+See details here.